 A perfect Valentine’s Day Cocktail, or an option for a girls’ night, the Pink Lady Cocktail is a prim and pretty concoction that packs a serious wallop.

-However, the Pink Lady is the perfect cocktail to try if you are timid with egg whites, as the lemon juice further reduces any risks posed by consuming raw egg whites.
+The Pink Lady is the perfect cocktail to try if you are timid about using egg whites, as the lemon juice further reduces any risks posed by consuming raw egg whites.
 (And statistics from the National Safety Council have shown that the risks of salmonella are far lower these days than in previous decades.
 You’re 4x more likely to choke on food than to get salmonella poisoning.)

 Cocktail Tips